IrvingJuarez/Pacman-Remastered/README.md

 # Release date
-The Release of this project will be on July 21th, 2021
+The Release of this project will be on July 23th, 2021

 # User Interface Design
-For this project, there will be 4 different designs.
-Therefore, each one will be different.
+For this project, there will be 4 different designs or layouts.

 ## Why are there 4 different designs?
 - The quantity of different devices is huge
 - The responsive design doesn't apply when working with complex designs such as pacman arcade game
-- In order to give a high-quality experience, the different designs are necessary.
+- In order to give a high-quality experience, the 4 different designs are necessary.

 ## Sizes and specifications of the designs
 ### 320 Design